 In Table III we show how Tax Adjustments would affect the families whose present position we have examined above.
 It is assumed that family allowances for all children including the first are raised to 10/- a week (the rate at present applicable to the third and subsequent children) and that the tax allowance (now £115 for each child under 11) is abolished for the first child and raised to £175 for the second and third children.
 For the sake of simplicity no account is taken of the grading of allowances by age and the allowances are shown to the nearest £1.

-No. of children Annual value of allowances with earned income of:
+Annual value of allowances with earned income of: £30 per week

 It should be stressed that these figures are only illustrative.
 There are many possible combinations of tax allowances, family allowances and tax adjustments, and the particular combination chosen would depend on the extent to which it was desired to concentrate help on families of particular ages and composition.